 North Olmsted Community Council gives scholarships every year using the money we make at the North Olmsted Homecoming Festival.
-We awarded $5,000 in new and renewal scholarships in 2015.
 Recipients are chosen by a committee of members of Community Council based on grades, need, community service, and work experience.
 Renewal amounts are based on availability of funds.

 Renewal scholarship funds of $500 were awarded to the following previous winners: